fbpx

 What if I’ve Tried to Use DEAR MAN and Still Have Difficulty Asserting Myself?

 A therapist who is trained in DBT or a DBT program can help you troubleshoot barriers to using DEAR MAN.
 They will also have other methods to help you with assertiveness.
+Additionally, you may find these self-help books useful.

 A Toolkit to Help You Improve Your Relationships